 Almyros Beach Hotel

-Almyros Beach Hotel is located in Acharavi, 36 km from the city, while Glyfada and Corfu International Airport are 42 km from the hotel.
+Almyros Beach Hotel is located in Acharavi, 36 km from the city, and Glyfada and Corfu International Airport are 42 km away.

 It is characterized by rooms with a sea or mountain view, while others have a seating area to relax in, an outdoor pool, a children’s playground, and a terrace.
 Also, a restaurant serves delicious and unique meals, and the hotel offers bicycle and car rentals.